Davey Johnson’s legacy

 By 1975, I was watching Mets games, all of which at that point were televised on channel 9 from New York.
 There’s no way a former Senators fan like me could support the Yankees, even if the Mets from 1977 through 1983 were awful.
 It felt just like following the expansion Nats in the ’60s.

-Then in the fall of 1983, GM Frank Cashen hired Davey Johnson to manage the Mets.
+Then in the fall of 1983, GM Frank Cashen hired Johnson to manage the Mets.
 In a weird twist, Johnson replaced the interim manager, former Senators’ slugger Frank Howard.

-Cashen had been able to draft Darrel Strawberry and Dwight Gooden and to trade for Keith Hernandez, but it took Johnson’s field leadership to give the team the swagger it developed in 1984.
+Cashen had been able to draft Darryl Strawberry and Dwight Gooden and to trade for Keith Hernandez, but it took Johnson’s field leadership to give the team the swagger it developed in 1984.
 Suddenly, the Mets were contenders and won 90 games.
 They were even better in ’85, winning 98 games and fighting the Cardinals for the N.L.
 East title.

 Johnson pledged that 1986 would be the Mets’ year.
 He promised not just to finish first, but to dominate.
 That the Mets did, finishing 108-54, 21.5 games ahead of the second place Phillies.
 Manager Whitey Herzog of the Cards conceded in May that nobody would catch the Mets.